 - Must maintain the security of issued keys.

-- Must report lost or stolen keys to the Campus Police.
+- Must report lost or stolen keys to the Amherst College Police.

 - Must pick up keys personally at Lock Shop OR Administrators may designate in writing an authorized person to pick up keys.

 - May not lend or have duplicated any key issued to them.

 - Must return all keys to the Lock Shop upon termination from the College.